+Eligibility for Admission
-- a.
-One classroom/conference room at the clinical area - b.
-Skill lab for simulated learning (hospital/college) - c.
-Library and computer facilities with access to online journals - d.
-E-Learning facilities - 7.
-List of equipment for ICU (enclosed) Appendix-1 - 8.
-Student Recruitment/Admission Requirements - a.
-Applicants must possess a registered B.Sc. nurse with a minimum of one year clinical experience, preferably in any critical care setting prior to enrollment. - b.
-Must have undergone the BSC in an institution recognized by the Indian Nursing Council. - c.
-Must have scored not less than 55% aggregate marks in the B.Sc. program - d.
-Selection must be based on the merit of an entrance examination and interview held by the competent authority.

-Number of candidates: 1 candidate for 4-5 ICU beds,

-Salary: 1.
-In-service candidates will get regular salary

-2. Salary for the other candidates as per the salary structure of the hospital where the course is conducted
+- Applicants must possess a registered B.Sc. nurse with a minimum of one year clinical experience, preferably in any critical care setting prior to enrollment. - Must have undergone the BSC in an institution recognized by the Indian Nursing Council. - Must have scored not less than 55% aggregate marks in the B.Sc. program - Selection must be based on the merit of an entrance examination and interview held bythe competent authority. - Number of candidates: 1 candidate for 4-5 ICU beds, Salary: - 1.
+In-service candidates will get regular salary - 2.
+Salary for the other candidates as per the salary structure of the hospital where thecourse is conducted - Eligibility for appearing for the examination - Attendance: Theory, practical and Clinical 100%